networknt/light-doc/content/en/service/proxy/benchmark.md

 | Light-4j with Proxy       | 107,411        | 11.51ms     | 19.77MB  |
 | Spring Boot with Proxy    | 38,109         | 28.96ms     | 8.22MB   |

-When using the light-proxy to address the cross-cutting concerns, the throughput difference is further reduced to 107k vs 38k and the both latencies are reduced to 11.51 vs 28.96 due to the reduced throughput.
+When using the light-proxy to address the cross-cutting concerns, the throughput difference is further reduced to 107k vs 38k and both latencies are reduced to 11.51 vs 28.96 due to the reduced throughput.

-Also, when compare with the embedded ligth-4j from proxy, we can see that the throughput is 140k vs 107k.
+Also, when compared with the embedded light-4j from the proxy, we can see that the throughput is 140k vs 107k.
 This is not as significant as I was expected.
 I thought the embedded approach would perform much better.
-This actually give us the reason to use the light-proxy sidecar in the cloud.
+This actually gives us more reasons to use the light-proxy sidecar in the cloud.

 | Test Case                 | Max Throughput | Avg Latency | Transfer |